-The vast majority of water main repair work takes only 1 day to start and complete.
+The vast majority of water main repair work takes only 1 day to start, and to complete as well.
 The exception is if a DEP inspection is required, or if your water line is larger than 2″.
 Another exception to the work taking more than 1 day is if the DOT issues a permit with limited work hours.
 For an experienced water main contractor, repair work is routine and follows a set protocol.
 This includes the restoration process for disturbed finished surfaces.
 Your disturbed roadway and cement is usually restored the very next day.

 How much should a Water Main Repair Cost?

 First and foremost understand that there are always cost variables when it comes to water main repair work.
 With that said, the typical price range for a repair on a line of 2″ or smaller is between $2,800.00 and $3,800.00.
 Manhattan repair work (like everything in Manhattan) will cost more, and is priced on a case-by-case basis.

 5 Variables that effect the cost of your water line repair job:

-- If traffic is required due to a two-way street or a busy roadway.
+- If traffic control is required due to a two-way street or a busy roadway.

-- Has your roadway been newly paved within the past 5 years.
+- If your roadway has been newly paved by DOT within the past 5 years.

-- A new tap connection adds to the fees and labor costs factor.
+- A new tap connection adds to the fees and labor costs as a factor.

 - DEP field inspections, if required, can add to the cost.

 - If excavation work must take place under a tree, a Parks Permit and an Arborist are required.

 Balkan Sewer And Water Main Service is NYC’s largest sewer and water main repair company.
 It was founded in 1952, and has been in continuous operation for over 68 years, and has served over 70,000 New Yorkers.
 Couple our dependability and experience with a uniform pricing policy, and it makes the Balkan Team your Number 1 choice for any house sewer or water main work.